canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

     syntax ``label+1234``.

 size
     (*optional*) Size of the partition.
-If not specified, defaults to the total length of the contained data.
+If not specified, will be automatically computed based on the size of contents, the partition role, and any limits imposed by offsets specified for partitions located after this one on the disk.

 type
     (*required*) The type of the partition.
 This field takes one of these